But the reality is...

 And in every one of these situations, our kids lose.

-The Essential Partnership™ is a series of downloadable documents to help you develop a strong, positive partnership with your child's teachers so your son or daughter gets the education they deserve.
+The Essential Partnership™ is an online course to help you develop a strong, positive partnership with your child's teachers so your son or daughter gets the education they deserve.

 5 Steps to Problem-Solving With Your Child's Teacher & What Not to Do When Your Child Is Struggling In School